csc302-2021f-tbd/Accessibility-Checking-Tool/README.md

 1. Install the current [Node.js](https://nodejs.org/en/download/current/).
 1. Install npm.
 1. To install or update dependencies, run `npm install` in root dir.
-1. After building, to run the project, download an HTML file to check, then run:
+1. After building, to run the project, download an HTML file to check, then run as shown in instruction below.
-   `sh run.py <html page>` in root dir.
    This will parse the document, run the plugin checks on it.
 There are [`samplepages/`](https://github.com/csc302-2021f-tbd/Accessibility-Checking-Tool/tree/main/samplepages) to quickly check our program

+## Running
+- Run `sh run.py <html page>` in root dir.

+## Testing
+- Run `sh test.sh` in root dir

 ## Milestones